When to Replace Your Chainsaw Chain, Guide Bar or Sprocket

 Damaged or Missing Teeth

-If a nail or rock is hit unexpectedly, this has potential to cause serious damage to the chainsaw chain.
-All teeth on a chain need to be uniform length to prevent increased vibration and the chain snatching mid cut.
-If the damage has shortened or even broken some of the teeth, it might be best to replace the chainsaw chain rather than trying to sharpen all the teeth to a uniform length.
+Hitting a nail or rock can cause serious damage to the chainsaw chain.
+All teeth must be uniform in length to prevent increased vibration and snatching during cuts.
+If some teeth are damaged or broken, it's better to replace the chainsaw chain than to try to sharpen all teeth to a uniform length.

 When to Replace the Chain Sprocket

-The chain sprocket is the driving force behind the chain (this is hidden behind the sprocket cover!).
-Stihl recommend checking the condition of the chain sprocket at regular intervals using a control gauge.
+The chain sprocket drives the chain (it's hidden behind the sprocket cover!).
+Stihl recommends checking the sprocket's condition regularly with a control gauge.

-If the depth of the wear marks reaches about 0.5mm i.e. the wear limit, the chain sprocket must be replaced.
-It's important to watch out for a seriously worn chain sprocket as this can cause the chainsaw chain and guide bar to wear at an increased rate plus reduce cutting performance.
+If the depth of the wear marks reaches about 0.5mm, the wear limit, the chain sprocket must be replaced.
+A worn sprocket can accelerate wear on the chainsaw chain and guide bar, reducing cutting performance.

 When to Replace Your Guide Bar